-The Source of the Benefits of Creative Flow Practice
+Benefits of Creative Flow Practice

 Dozens of studies are confirming what was always known to sages and saints: The material surface world is only one dimension of human existence.
 Creative success relies on deeper dimensions, to which we can connect through creative flow practice

 Its voice is submerged, it sends up whispers about dreams we might do, longings we might satisfy, habits we might transform, cool things we might make … or make happen.

-Like a good mother, it won’t shout or scold or lecture if we take no notice of its quiet prompts.
+It doesn’t shout or scold or lecture if we take no notice of its quiet prompts.
 It knows life is the best teacher.
 It waits, always there for us, (though we’re not always there for it).
 There: in the spaces within and between words.
 There: in the nothingness within and between things.

 There are two meanings to the word “inspiration”: taking an in-breath and receiving a creative brainwave.
-The two have much in common, not least that they both largely come of themselves but can also be influenced, in part.
-Both just flow.
+The two have much in common, not least that they both largely come of themselves but can also be influenced and happen mindfully and intentionally.

 Do You Need The Benefits of Creative Flow Practice?